Jouwana-Daibes/Pokedex-CLI/README.md

 - File system caching

 ## License
-- This project is open-source and available under the MIT License/
+- This project is open-source and available under the MIT License.